xexu/SVGholdit/README.md

 SVGholdit
 =========

-A placehold.it kind service using svg
+A placehold.it kind service using svg image files.

+Runs using flask on the web side